 How is Evergreen different?

-Student-driven, self-paced learning; real-world projects and apprenticeships; multi-age/grade classes; student self-governance, exploration and assessment of skill levels; learning styles, aptitudes, personality traits, and interest; No homework.
-No teaching to the test; GUIDES rather than teachers; SOCRATIC DISCUSSIONS rather than lectures; MASTERY LEARNING and student PORTFOLIOS of achievements rather than grades; EXHIBITIONS OF LEARNING rather than tests.
+Learner-driven, self-paced learning; real-world projects and apprenticeships; multi-age/grade classes; student self-governance, exploration and assessment of skill levels; learning styles, aptitudes, personality traits, and interest; No homework.
+No teaching to the test; GUIDES rather than teachers; SOCRATIC DISCUSSIONS rather than lectures; MASTERY LEARNING BADGES and student PORTFOLIOS of achievements rather than grades; EXHIBITIONS OF LEARNING rather than tests.

 What grades do you offer?